Arkham/jsdayit/talk.md

 ---

-# Refactoring shouldn't change the behaviour of our code
+# Refactoring shouldn't change<br>the behaviour of our code

 ---